prob140/textbook/_build/Chapter_01/04_Birthday_Problem.md

 redirect_from:
   - "/chapter-01/04-birthday-problem"
 interact_link: notebooks/Chapter_01/04_Birthday_Problem.ipynb
-title: 'The Birthday Problem'
+title: '1.4 The Birthday Problem'
 prev_page:
   url: /Chapter_01/03_Collisions_in_Hashing
-  title: 'Collisions in Hashing'
+  title: '1.3 Collisions in Hashing'
 next_page:
   url: /Chapter_01/05_An_Exponential_Approximation
-  title: 'An Exponential Approximation'
+  title: '1.5 An Exponential Approximation'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /notebooks***"
 ---